 Japan-based computer-aided designer Riccardo Cambò is not currently employed.
-Instead of looking at Glassdoor or some other job-finding site where he would have to actively compete with an ocean of other designers, he decided circumvent the system and send a de facto resume to Google through a thorough punking of the tech media.
+Instead of looking at Glassdoor or some other job-finding site where he would have to actively compete with an ocean of other designers, he decided to circumve the system and send a de facto resume to Google through a thorough punking of the tech media.

 And so, he took painstaking measures to create convincing-enough “leaked” secondhand photos of renders for a Google phone that does not exist: the Ultra Pixel.
 Cambò took care in making things believable on a set of devices that we already knew so much about — the Pixel 2 and Pixel 2 XL, set to debut October 4.

 He seeded the pictures through YouTuber Arun Maini — channel name Mrwhostheboss — and that lined everyone in the media up, including Pocketnow, to afford some coverage on it and even let themselves get convinced that there could be a mysterious yarn rushing out of the blue.
 We did so because we believed someone wanted to stick a pun in our faces.